Daewon Foreign Language High School: Korean curriculum track

 The majority of the school's students are enrolled in the Korean curriculum track, where they prepare for entrance into Korea's top universities, such as Seoul National University, Yonsei University and Korea University.
-Preparation involves rigorous cramming for the CSAT examination, as well as training for the nonsul examination, a written examination similar to the SAT's essay section.
-As Korean universities strengthen their emphasis on extracurricular activities and extracurricular academic achievement, domestic track students are beginning to emulate their peers in the Global Leadership Program (GLP), engaging in various club activities and preparing for Advanced Placement examinations.
+Preparation involves rigorous cramming for the CSAT examination, as well as training for the nonsul examination.

 Global Leadership Program (GLP)

 Daewon FLHS hosts the Global Leadership Program (GLP), a special academic block scheduling course intended to prepare students for colleges abroad.
 GLP courses are centered on critical and academic use of the English language, with classes such as English Literature and English Composition.

 Since the first class of 2000, many GLP graduates have matriculated at US colleges and universities.